PhoenixPE/PhoenixPE/README.md

 Some sketcher pre-built ISO's hide freely available software behind paywalls, and bundle Warez putting you at legal risk.

-Since you have no visibility into what's actually baked into someone else's ISO, you're trusting a stranger on the internet with a tool that runs with full system access.
+Since you have no visibility into what's actually baked into someone else's ISO, you're trusting a stranger on the internet to provide you with a tool that will be run on your computers with full system access.
+In the end, you're just using someone else's custom build, stuck with their choice of apps, their customizations, their update schedule, and their definition of "safe".

 Building PhoenixPE yourself means you control exactly what's included, keep everything current and secure, add your own apps and license keys, and get it all in your native language.
 Put in a little work and reap the rewards — it's worth the effort.

 ### Can I request an application be included?
 It's impossible to bundle every application, and everyone has different needs.
 Instead, the scripting system makes it easy for *you* to include your favorite applications.
 Check out the resources above and ask in the forums if you need a hand.

-See the full [FAQ](https://github.com/PhoenixPE/PhoenixPE/wiki/FAQ#can-you-include-xyz-application-in-phoneixpe) for more information.
+See the full [FAQ: Can you include XYZ application in PhoneixPE](https://github.com/PhoenixPE/PhoenixPE/wiki/FAQ#can-you-include-xyz-application-in-phoneixpe) for more information.

 ## Contributing